yvvki/bunup/packages/plugin-tailwindcss/README.md

 # @bunup/plugin-tailwindcss

-The official Bunup plugin for creating libraries with Tailwind CSS.
+A plugin for Bunup that provides seamless integration with Tailwind CSS.

 Learn more: https://bunup.dev/docs/builtin-plugins/tailwindcss